DevExpress/aspnet-security-bestpractices/README.md

 The standalone Query Builder as well as the Query Builder integrated into the Report and Dashboard allows an end-user to browse a web application's data connections and a data tables available through these connections.
 In a web application with access control, you need to restrict an end-user’s access to the available connections and data tables in code.

-To restrict the access to connection strings, implement a custom connection string provider (see the example implementation):
+To restrict the access to connection strings, implement a custom connection string provider:

 ``` cs
 public class DataSourceWizardConnectionStringsProvider : IDataSourceWizardConnectionStringsProvider {